This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 ✘ Folded size is as big as a carry-on suitcase

 For a long time, I hesitated to recommend this next seat as a travel booster seat due to its high price tag.
-However, in light of so many discontinuations of less expensive competing seats, I’m bumping it up in the list.
+However, in light of so many discontinuations of less expensive and lighter competing seats, I’m bumping it up in the list.

 First off, it’ll last forever… or at least as long as you want it to.
 The upper size limit is a whopping 120 lbs and 63″, which is the size of a petite adult.
 Most riders that size will fit in a seatbelt just fine without a booster seat so you may not ever need a backless booster.
 The other piece of lasting forever is that Peg Perego gives 10 years until expiration of this seat.
 If you have a second child (or third or fourth!) they’ll be able to get a few years out of this seat as well.